jazweatherhead/KodenamiJS/README.md

 ## Huh?
 Kodenami lets you awesome up your site with a secret code from 80s!
+Don't let all that muscle memory go to waste!

 You can use this to hide Easter Eggs of many kinds all over your site.
 It's fun!

 ## Demo?